Flammable1850/pacman-cache-automation/README.md

 # Linux-Scripts
-This repo contains a compilation of scripts that automate several actions on Linux systems.
-Please note that some of these scripts are distro specific.
+This repo contains scripts that we can use to free up space automatically on our Linux systems.
+Please keep in mind that this might not work on every distribution, as it is written for the cache of pacman.